terrylowry/gigroom-signalling/Protocol.md

 ### `room edit allow` | `disallow`

-Place a list of peers on the allow-list for a room, or remove them from the allow-list.
+Place a list of users on the allow-list for a room, or remove them from the allow-list.
 Only the creator of the room is allowed to send this request.

 Peers do not have to be online to be added to (or removed from) the allow-list of a room.

-The **`disallow`** request ignores peer IDs that aren't already in the allow-list.
+The **`disallow`** request ignores user IDs that aren't already in the allow-list.
 You will receive a success response for such a request.

 If you **`disallow`** a user who is already in the room, the user will be kicked out as if they had sent a **`room leave`** request.